Resistor52/cloud_dfir_demo/README.md

 aws_ir --examiner-cidr-range $MY_IP/32 instance-compromise --target $TARGET_IP --user $SSH_USER --ssh-key $SSH_KEY
 ```

 Note that we are calling Margarita Shotgun prior to AWS_IR because although AWS_IR will call Margarita Shotgun, in the present form AWS_IR cannot accept a parameter on the command line to tell Margarita Shotgun which memory module to use.
 Instead AWS_IR assumes that the kernel module is in its repository.
 The bad news is that recent kernels are not.
 Therefore, the simple workaround is to call Margarita Shotgun first.
-(Future versions of this demo will show how to set up a custom kernel module repository.)
+(A future demo will show how to set up a custom kernel module repository.)

 TROUBLESHOOTING: Did you get an "Unable to locate credentials" error?
 That may indicate that you forgot to attach the instance profile in Step 2

+You may notice two files created by Margarita Shotgun in your current working directory:
+* memory-capture.log
+* <TARGET_IP>-mem.lime

+To make Margarita Shotgun dump the memory to a S3 bucket add the `--bucket memory_capture_bucket` switch.

 Here is a [sample of the aws_ir output](sample_aws_ir_output.txt)

-## STEP 5 - Analyze the Data using Rekall and Volitility
+## STEP 5 - Analyze the Data using Rekall and Volatility
 (Coming Soon)